cheese1/medusawiki/Post-Processing.md

 ## Extra Scripts:
 Examples:
-For Windows C:\Python27\pythonw.exe C:\Script\test.py
+For Windows C:\Script\test.py
-For Linux: python /Script/test.py
+For Linux: /Script/test.py
+Running non-Python scripts?
+See https://github.com/pymedusa/Medusa/wiki/External-scripts

 Use single back slashes, Medusa/Python will escape them and make them double.
 Additional scripts can be used, separated by `|`